alexdlaird/hookee/docs/index.rst

 in this Blueprint, when the plugin is enabled, will be added to ``hookee``.

-For a Blueprint plugin to leverage enabled request and response plugins the same way the default ``/webhook`` route does, we can call :func:`hookee.pluginmanager.PluginManager.run_request_plugins` and :func:`hookee.pluginmanager.PluginManager.run_response_plugins`
+For a Blueprint plugin to leverage enabled request and response plugins the same way the default ``/webhook`` route does, you can call :func:`hookee.pluginmanager.PluginManager.run_request_plugins` and :func:`hookee.pluginmanager.PluginManager.run_response_plugins`

 Request and Response Plugins